What the food temperature danger zone describes

 The food temperature danger zone describes the temperature range where bacteria can multiply most quickly.
 Food safety systems aim to keep high-risk food either properly chilled or properly hot so that food spends as little time as possible within this range.

-This concept is widely used in food safety training and guidance.
-The specific legal framework for temperature control in Scotland is explained separately.
+The concept is widely used in food safety training and guidance.
+The specific legal framework governing temperature control in Scotland, including which figures carry statutory force, is covered in the temperature control hub.

 Temperature Zones